pymc-devs/pymc-data-umbrella/contributing/donate.md

 # Support us

-If you or your company have the means to support us financially, consider a donation to the organizers.
+If you or your company have the means to support us financially, consider a donation to support our communities.

 :::{div} sd-text-center sd-fs-3
 Thanks for your interest in supporting us! {octicon}`heart-fill;2em;sd-text-danger`